 Ideally, students should use the SWAP feature when getting on a waitlist for a section that presents a time conflict with an already enrolled class.
 That way, if a seat opens in the close section the student will be automatically dropped from the previously enrolled section.

 HOW TO READ THE SCHEDULE OF CLASSES

 Sample Course Listing

 BUILDING ABBREVIATIONS

-AV Academic Village (Temporary) LFWC Lakin Fitness and Wellness Center SOCTE School of Career and Technical CDC Child Development Center SSB Student Services Building Education COX Cox building SSEC Student Services Education Center TEC Technology Education building
+AV Academic Village (Temporary)

+CDC Child Development Center

+COX Cox building

+LFWC Lakin Fitness and Wellness Center

+SSB Student Services Building

+SSEC Student Services Education Center